osmlab/atlas-checks/docs/checks/oneMemberRelationCheck.md

-# Roundabout Valence Check
+# One Member Relation Check

 #### Description

 This check identifies relations that only contain one member.

-//// TO DO  - add information about why we know that one member relations should be flagged as designated by OSM ////
+In OSM, a [Relation](https://wiki.openstreetmap.org/wiki/Elements#Relation) is a multi-purpose data structure that documents a relationship between two or more data elements (nodes, ways, and/or other relations).

 #### Live Example
 The following examples illustrate two cases where a Relation contains only one member.